rancher/trash/README.md

 ## How to use

+Make sure you're using Go 1.5+ and **GO15VENDOREXPERIMENT=1** env var is exported.

  0. `go get github.com/imikushin/trash`
  1. Copy `trash.yml` file to your project and edit to your needs.
  2. Run `trash`

 `trash.yml` (in your project root dir) specifies the revisions (git tags or commits, or branches - if you're drunk) of the libraries to be fetched, checked out and copied to ./vendor dir.
 For example:
 ```yaml